SyedSameerShah/rolay-harvest/IMPLEMENTATION_COMPLETE.md

 ## 🎉 You're Ready!

-Your Rolay Harvest website is complete and ready to showcase your premium Italian ice cream products to the UAE market!
+Your royal Harvest website is complete and ready to showcase your premium Italian ice cream products to the UAE market!

 ### Next Steps:
 1. ✅ Add logo (`public/logo.png`)